eyeonspringfield/thesis-monorepo/README.md

 ### Getting Started

-> To skip steps 1–3, you can run:
+> To skip steps 1–4, you can run:
 > ```console
 > $ ./setup.sh
 > ```
 > from the repository root.
-This installs Emscripten and builds Walrus for ARM32 automatically.
+This installs Emscripten, compiles wasm2wat and compiles Walrus for ARM32 automatically.

 1. Clone the repository